Kitchen Knives – Kitchen knife construction part two

 The ferrule is a feature mostly found on the Japanese Wa handle and is in almost the same position as a forward bolster.
 A ferrule is simply used to increase the strength of the handle at its most vulnerable point.
 Often a ferrule is used to give a Wa handle a unique feature and style and is often made from rare woods, bone, and even coral or stone can be found on some artisan handles.

 Western or Wa which is best?

-Really, this comes down to taste, comfort and purpose.
+Really, this comes down to taste, comfort, and purpose.

-More often than not western style knife handles are harder to make and harder to replace if they become damaged.
+Often western style knife handles are harder to make and harder to replace if they become damaged.
 Often a western handle is fastened with pins and glue and essentially this means that if it becomes damaged you will need to send it back to the manufacturer.

 The handle on the Japanese Wa handle slides over the tang and is fastened with epoxy resin or some other bonding agent and so if it becomes damaged can even be replaced at home.

 In terms of comfort the Wa handle is also more flexible.
 Some cooks may find that western style handles are too small or big in terms of the ergonomic ridges and general shape and length.
 Essentially, they are designed to fit a typical or statistical majority and don’t necessarily fit with every hand shape or size.
 The Wa handle on the other hand, while less focused on every contour of the hand is often a comfortable one size fits all shape and length.